sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

    ![Screen image displaying the Azure AD roles page with the Settings menu highlighted](./media/lab27-2.png)

    **Note** - The Microsoft Entra ID data connector may take a few minutes to show in the active count.

+   **Note** - If the Connected count isn't displayed after a few minutes, try deleting the connector and then adding it again.

 #### Task 3 - Run Kusto query on User activity